DillonOpperman/Sift-Shift/README.md

 ### Progression
 - Earn in-game currency by selling products
 - Modify and refine items to increase their value
-- Unlock new tiles, resources, and production capabilities
+- Unlock new tiles, resources, and production capabilities via in-game currency
-- Optional: Purchase in-game currency or time skips with real money

 ## Development Team